26B/unbabble/README.md

 We welcome all contributors that find our approach reasonable and useful.
 You may contribute by filing a bug report, suggesting some feature or submiting your own code.
 We'll revew new features and code submitted through our goals for the project, stated above.

-All contributions must include a CHANGELOG entry with adhering to the specification from: https://keepachangelog.com/en/1.1.0/
+All contributions must include a CHANGELOG entry adhering to the specification from: https://keepachangelog.com/en/1.1.0/